|By Kevin Dee,

 A Little History of June in previous years

-June 2014 included some significant deals announced with Oracle paying $5 billion for Micros Systems; Sandisk paid $1.1 billion for solid state storage company Fusion-io.
-Google continued its push into home automation, witnessed by its subsidiary Nest paying $550 million for cloud-based home monitoring service Dropcam.
+June 2014 included some significant deals announced, with Oracle paying $5 billion for Micros Systems; Sandisk paid $1.1 billion for solid state storage company Fusion-io; and Google continued its push into home automation, witnessed by its subsidiary Nest paying $550 million for cloud-based home monitoring service Dropcam.
 Google itself paid $500 million for Skybox Imaging, a satellite maker to enhance the Google Maps capability.
 Twitter paid $100 million for mobile marketing platform Tap Commerce and Red Hat paid $95 million for eNovance.

 In June 2015, Intel paid $16.7 billion for semiconductor company Altera Corp.
 Cisco paid $635 million for security firm OpenDNS in addition to picking up OpenStack company, PistonCloud Computing.
 Microsoft bought 6Wunderkinder, maker of task management app Wunderlist; Ricoh Canada bought Graycon Group, a professional services firm headquartered in Calgary; and finally, IBM bought OpenStack company Blue Box Group.

-June 2016 was certainly an interesting month, with the Brexit vote upsetting the markets and causing uncertainty that will likely continue for some time yet; and there was plenty of M&A activity.
+June 2016 was certainly an interesting month, with the Brexit vote upsetting the markets and causing uncertainty; and there was plenty of M&A activity.
 The big deal was undoubtedly the Microsoft purchase of LinkedIn for a whopping $2.6 billion.
-There were other billion dollar deals that month too, Salesforce paid $2.8 billion for e-commerce platform maker Demandware and Amazon announced an extra $3 billion investment in its India operations.
+There were other billion dollar deals that month too: Salesforce paid $2.8 billion for e-commerce platform maker Demandware and Amazon announced an extra $3 billion investment in its India operations.
 Other significant deals included Daetwyler Holdings AG paying more than $877 million for Raspberry Pi maker Premier Farnell Plc; Red Hat paid $568 million for API management software company 3Scale; and OpenText paid $315 million for HP’s Customer Communication Management products.
 Other noteworthy deals included an investment group’s purchase of Dell’s software arm; Microsoft bought natural language start up Wand Labs; and Samsung bought cloud computing company Joyent.
 Also, Google Capital announced its first investment in a public company, investing $46 million in Care.com, an online personal services marketplace platform.

 Which brings us back to the present